TonicBoomerKewl/TonicGuardian/README.md

 - Optimise Your Scans Parameters.
 > Why is Admin Permission Needed?
 - **[TonicGuardian](https://github.com/TonicBoomerKewl/TonicGuardian)** Requires Permission to Modify Your **Android Emulator**'s Memory.
+> What's the Letter in Brackets?
+- It is the Shorter Version of the Command Before.